mucherino/teaching/Julia/README.md

 In C in fact, there are specific implementations for linear algebra, mainly the [BLAS](http://www.netlib.org/blas/) library, which provides some basic matrix operations, and [LAPACK](http://www.netlib.org/lapack/) for more advanced operations, such as the solution to linear systems.
-The good news that these implementations are integrated into [Julia](https://julialang.org/), which is therefore capable to exhibit performances in terms of computational time and quality of the solutions that are very close to those given by C implementations.
+The good news is that these implementations are integrated into [Julia](https://julialang.org/), which is therefore capable to exhibit performances in terms of computational time and quality of the solutions that are very close to those given by C implementations.
+We also remark that there exist other software tools for modeling in linear programming, such as the [AMPL](https://ampl.com/) modeling language.
+One main advantage of Julia is the capability of integrating various functionalities in one unique language, which also supports other paradigms, such as basic "imperative programming".

 ## Table of contents